tocoin/tocoin/README.md

  - 50 coins per block
  - 2016 blocks to retarget difficulty

+[Note that Tocoin uses it's own blockchain and unique genesis block, there is no crossover or connection with any other coin blockchain].

 For more information, as well as an immediately useable, binary version of the Tocoin client sofware (once available), see http://www.tocoin.org.

+The source is freely available on github: https://github.com/tocoin/tocoin Please check there for the current development status & latest release.

 License
 -------